git/git.github.io/rev_news/drafts/edition-79.md

-  Meanwhile René Scharfe replied to Junio saying that `git branch -D` (`-D` is a shortcut for `--delete --force`) should delete a branch pointing to an inexisting commit, instead of requiring users to first reset the branch to some known commit using `git branch --force` and then to delete it with `git branch --delete`.
+  Meanwhile René Scharfe replied to Junio saying that `git branch -D` (`-D` is a shortcut for `--delete --force`) should delete a branch pointing to an unexisting commit, instead of requiring users to first reset the branch to some known commit using `git branch --force` and then to delete it with `git branch --delete`.
   In this reply René even provided a patch called `branch: allow deleting dangling branches with --force` that implemented what he suggested.

-  Ulrich and René then discussed how to actually force a branch so that it can then be deleted.
+  Ulrich and René then discussed how to actually force a branch in a way that it can then be deleted.
 The issue was that Ulrich tried to force the dangling branch, using `git branch --force bitmap-generic` when the current branch wasn't a valid one, so the dangling branch wasn't restored to a valid commit.

-  To René's patch, Junio replied that he felt the filtering process Ulrich used shoudn't have left dangling branches hanging around in the first place.
+  To René's patch, Junio replied that he felt the filtering process Ulrich used shouldn't have left dangling branches hanging around in the first place.
 He agreed though that it should be easy to recover from "such a deliberate repository corruption".